ilivy/microinsta/README.md

 ## Implementation

-Data is stored in a PostgreSQL database. **Api** service processes the data, it utilises **Face** service with a trained Neural Network to predict person's data on the pictures.
+Data is stored in a PostgreSQL database. **Api** service processes the data, it also utilizes **Face** service with a trained Neural Network to predict the age, gender and race of a person in an uploaded image.
 **Frontend** service provides a user interface.

 'Bearer tokens' Authentication is used to authorize users.